 - History has no predetermined direction.
-Against teleology there is no moral arc to the universe (I'm sorry to say).
+Against teleology there is no direction to the moral arc of the universe (I'm sorry to say).
 Future remains to be written

-- But history can help us
+- But history can help us.

-- o To a healthy skepticism
+- o Helps us to a healthy skepticism

-- To make sense of present
+- o Helps us make sense of the present

-- o To understand change the highly contingent nature of our world
+- o Helps us understand change the highly contingent nature of our world